j3qq4hch/UAVCAN_tutorial/tutorial2/readme.md

 # Introduction #
-In this article we will turn[Zubax Babel](https://zubax.com/products/babel) into simple UAVCAN publisher.
+In this article we will turn [Zubax Babel](https://zubax.com/products/babel) into simple UAVCAN publisher.
 All the code here is based on previous tutorial.

 # Goal #